Updated September 2016

 -Failure to participate in at least 20 hours of Centurions-supported community service projects per program year,

 -Failure to actively participate in the work of the committee and task force to which the participant is assigned,

--Failure to maintain employment with a Chamber member company in good standing, or
+-Failure to maintain employment with a KC Chamber member company in good standing,

--Failure to reside in the Greater Kansas City area during participation as an active Centurion.
+-Failure to reside in the Greater Kansas City area during participation as an active Centurion, or

 The Steering Committee may stipulate otherwise by majority vote.

 A. Quorum: Half of the active Centurions membership.